muhammadsanwarulislam/EventNotificationQueue/README.md

 # Setup Laravel Project
 Follow the steps mentioned below to install and run the project.

-1. Clone or download the repository
+1. Clone or download the repository.
-2. Go to the project directory and run `composer install`
+2. Go to the project directory and run `composer install`.
 3. Create `.env` file by copying the `.env.example`.
-You may use the command to do that `cp .env.example .env`
+You may use the command to do that `cp .env.example .env`.
-4. Update the database name and credentials in `.env` file
+4. Update the database name and credentials in `.env` file.
-5. Run the command `php artisan migrate:fresh --seed`
+5. Run the command `php artisan migrate:fresh --seed`.
+6. Add your Mailtrap credentials in ```.env``` to send notifications via email.

 ## Q2
 # Understanding the Event-Driven Workflow